-Look at page 8 in the Welcome Booklet at the National Academy uniform and P.E. kit.
-List all of the items that you need that have the school logo on for your everyday uniform.
+Look at page ? in the Welcome Booklet at the National Academy uniform and P.E. kit.
+List all of the items that you need that have the school logo on for your day to day uniform.
 What item/s have your house colour on?
-And the items with the school badge on them for your P.E. kit?
+And the items with the school badge on them for your P.E. kit.